pravosleva/cargo-react/README.md

-# Cargo transport from Counrty A oto Country B calculation based on [clientlist](https://github.com/pravosleva/clientlist-test-react)
+# Cargo transport from Counrty A to Country B calculation based on [clientlist](https://github.com/pravosleva/clientlist-test-react)

 ## Terminology